Ron Yuan: TV

 Yuan was a series regular on the Netflix show, the Weinstein Company's Marco Polo created by John Fusco.
 Yuan plays Prince Nayan, a fiery eyed descendant of Genghis Khan.
 Nayan is a converted Christian that rules all of Manchuria and whose closely watched actions will affect Kublai's control of Asia.

 Yuan has also appeared on Jon Bokenkamp's hit show The Blacklist as mysterious Blacklister Quon Zhang.
 Yuan was also seen in the final season of Sons of Anarchy as the intense and unpredictable Ryu Tom.
 Yuan played hard-nosed Lt.
 Peter Kang in the short lived CBS series Golden Boy from Nicholas Wootton and Greg Berlanti.
 Yuan also had recent cameo special guest appearances on the TV shows Castle and Justified.
 Yuan also played the iconic Japanese character Scorpion for Warner Bros' secret Mortal Kombat X "Generations".

 In the past, Yuan was cast in a leading role on HBO pilot All Signs of Death opposite Ben Whishaw, directed by Alan Ball (True Blood).
 Yuan recently had character arcs on FOX's Touch opposite Kiefer Sutherland created by Tim Kring (Heroes), NBC's Awake opposite Jason Isaacs and FOX pilot "Exit Strategy" with Ethan Hawke directed by Antoine Fuqua (Training Day).

 Yuan also had memorable turns on other hit series Prison Break, CSI: NY, 24, Burn Notice, NCIS: Los Angeles, Pushing Daisies, and Entourage.

 Video game voicework

-Yuan has also been the voice behind major video or computer games such as Call of Duty-Black Ops 2, Halo, Star War's Old Republic, Resident Evil, World of Warcraft, Medal of Honor, Army of Two, Guild Wars 2, Deus Ex, Drake's Uncharted, Red Alert 3 and many more.
+Yuan has also voiced characters in major video or computer games such as Call of Duty: Black Ops 2, Halo, Star Wars: The Old Republic, Resident Evil, World of Warcraft, Medal of Honor, Army of Two, Guild Wars 2, Deus Ex, Uncharted, Red Alert 3, Mortal Kombat 11, Fallout: New Vegas and many more.